heslabs/DroneVLA/README.md

 ### RaceVLA (High-Speed Racing)
 This is the first VLA specifically designed for racing drones, converting FPV video and text into velocity and yaw commands.

-* Project Page & Code: You can access the code and pretrained weights on the official RaceVLA Project Page.
+* **Project Page & Code**: You can access the code and pretrained weights on the official RaceVLA Project Page.
-* Dataset: The training data, featuring human-piloted racing trajectories, is available on Hugging Face (RaceVLA_dataset).
+* **Dataset**: The training data, featuring human-piloted racing trajectories, is available on Hugging Face (RaceVLA_dataset).
   * https://huggingface.co/datasets/SerValera/RaceVLA_dataset

 ### UAV-VLA / UAV-VLPA (Mission Planning)
 These systems focus on high-level mission generation and path planning using satellite imagery and natural language.

-* Codebase: The official repository containing the framework implementation and simulation code is on GitHub at sautenich/uav-vla.
+* **Codebase**: The official repository containing the framework implementation and simulation code is on GitHub at sautenich/uav-vla.
    * https://github.com/sautenich/uav-vla
-* Benchmark: They utilize the UAV-VLPA-nano-30 benchmark, which consists of high-resolution satellite images for evaluating linguistic mission interpretation.
+* **Benchmark**: They utilize the UAV-VLPA-nano-30 benchmark, which consists of high-resolution satellite images for evaluating linguistic mission interpretation.
   * https://arxiv.org/html/2501.05014v2

 ### CognitiveDrone (Advanced Reasoning)
 This model adds a reasoning module to handle complex logic before generating control signals.

-* Resources: The model and its dedicated evaluation benchmark, CognitiveDroneBench, can be found in the CognitiveDrone GitHub/Hugging Face repository.
+* **Resources**: The model and its dedicated evaluation benchmark, CognitiveDroneBench, can be found in the CognitiveDrone GitHub/Hugging Face repository.
   * https://huggingface.co/datasets/ArtemLykov/CognitiveDrone_dataset

 ### Other Useful Datasets

 If you are looking for raw aerial data to train your own custom VLA:
-* Det-Fly: Over 13,000 images for UAV-to-UAV tracking and detection.
+* **Det-Fly**: Over 13,000 images for UAV-to-UAV tracking and detection.
   * https://github.com/Jake-WU/Det-Fly
-* WildUAV: High-resolution RGB and depth data for aerial perception tasks.
+* **WildUAV**: High-resolution RGB and depth data for aerial perception tasks.
   * https://github.com/hrflr/wuav
-* TII Drone Racing Dataset: Fully-annotated racing data for learning-based navigation.
+* **TII Drone Racing Dataset**: Fully-annotated racing data for learning-based navigation.
   * https://github.com/tii-racing/drone-racing-dataset

 ---